wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

    docker run -d --network host edgedatastore
    ```

 Port 5590 is accessible from the host and you can make REST calls to Edge Data Store from applications on the local host computer.
-In this example, all data stored by the Edge Data Store is stored in the container itself, and when the container is deleted the data stored will also be deleted.
+In this example, all data stored by the Edge Data Store is stored in the container itself.
+When the container is deleted, the data stored is also deleted.

 ### Persistent storage on the local file system from Docker